rezashahnazar/perplexity-mcp-server/README.md

 ## Usage

-Once configured, the `perplexity_search_chat` tool will be available in your MCP-compatible application.
+Once configured, the `search_chat` tool will be available in your MCP-compatible application.
 Use it to:

 - Ask questions about current events and get up-to-date information
 - Get AI-generated responses with citations from reliable sources